Adversarial Attacks on Medical Hyperspectral Imaging Exploiting Spectral-Spatial Dependencies and Multiscale Features: Experiments

 \subsection{Results Under Attacks and Defenses}

+Unlike conventional adversarial attacks that aim to degrade overall model performance, our method focuses on inducing clinically critical errors.
+Our attack is designed with a targeted misclassification objective, where lesion regions (tumor/cancer) are intentionally misclassified as normal tissue, which represents a clinically critical error.
+Under this setting, a more significant reduction in the classification accuracy of tumor/cancer regions indicates a stronger attack performance.

+At the same time, we aim to preserve the correctness of non-lesion regions (e.g., normal tissue and other categories), resulting in high classification accuracy for these classes.
+However, it is important to note that our method does not explicitly constrain the predictions of all non-lesion categories.
+Instead, the attack objective is designed to prioritize the misclassification of lesion regions, without enforcing optimal performance on other classes.
+This selective behavior ensures that the perturbation remains structurally consistent and less perceptible, while focusing its impact on clinically critical regions rather than uniformly degrading all categories.

+Due to this design, most non-lesion pixels are still correctly classified, leading to relatively high global metrics such as OA, AA, and Kappa.
+Notably, although the classification accuracy of certain non-lesion categories may not always achieve the best ranking, the differences compared to baseline methods are marginal.
+This indicates that our method does not cause a significant overall performance collapse, but instead introduces a targeted and localized degradation.

-We jointly analyze the results on the Brain dataset (Table~\ref{gu.t1}) and the MDC dataset (Table~\ref{gu.t2}) to provide a unified, mechanism-oriented evaluation across datasets and architectures.
-The experiments cover multiple baseline classifiers (HybridSN, SSRN, SACNet, Dual-Stream) as well as representative defense-oriented networks (RCCA, WFSS, AIAF, and S\textsuperscript{3}ANet), enabling consistent cross-model observations.
+To provide a unified and mechanism-driven analysis, we jointly examine the results presented in Tab.~\ref{gu.t1} (Brain dataset) and Tab.~\ref{gu.t2} (MDC dataset).
+These two tables cover multiple classifiers (HybridSN, SSRN, SACNet, Dual-Stream) and representative defense models (RCCA, WFSS, AIAF, S\textsuperscript{3}ANet), enabling consistent observations across datasets and architectures.
+Discussing them together avoids fragmented reporting and highlights cross-cutting patterns that are obscured when each table is considered in isolation.

-A consistent lesion-first degradation pattern is observed across all settings.
-While global metrics such as OA, AA, and Kappa remain high—typically above $96\%$ under defense models—the accuracy of lesion-related classes (tumor or cancer) drops sharply under our attack.
-For instance, under WFSS, tumor accuracy on the Brain dataset decreases to $37.68\%$, and cancer accuracy on the MDC dataset decreases to $54.73\%$, despite near-saturated global performance.
-This discrepancy reflects a clinically critical failure mode in which false negatives are amplified while overall accuracy appears unaffected.
+Such a selective degradation is particularly meaningful in medical scenarios, where misclassifying lesion regions as normal may lead to severe clinical consequences, even when overall performance metrics remain high.
+A central finding is a lesion-first degradation pattern: our attack drastically reduces classification accuracy for lesion-related classes (tumor or cancer), while global metrics (OA/AA/Kappa) remain high due to class imbalance and smoothing effects of defenses.
+For example, under RCCA and WFSS, OA/AA/Kappa stay in the 96–99\% range, yet lesion accuracy drops most severely with our method (e.g., WFSS: $62.32\%$ tumor accuracy on Brain, $45.27\%$ cancer accuracy on MDC), indicating a selective but clinically critical shift toward false negatives.